papivot/pace-docs/Docker fundamentals.md

  - [ ] Tag and push image

 Once you have authenticated to the registry, it is time to push the image.
-These process should be similar for all registries.
+These steps should be similar for all registries.
 Grab the image ID that you want to push.
-In this case the value is - 414d93beb557
+In this case the value is - **414d93beb557**

 `sudo docker images`